 Since the early 1990s, stem cell therapy has been gaining ground in veterinary medicine.
 Veterinary Teaching Hospitals are performing clinical trials to help advance the usage of stem cells in the treatment of different illnesses.

-As research on stem cells and their use continue, new information will become available that will provide our cats with better treatment options and, in turn, extend their lives.
+As research on stem cells and their use continues, new information will become available that will provide our cats with better treatment options and, in turn, extend their lives.
 Learning about this innovative advancement in science is beneficial to you and your pet.
 If you're wondering about whether harvesting your cat's stem cells is a good idea or if stem cell therapy would benefit your cat's medical treatment, connect with your veterinarian.